 The temptation is to desolder an area and keep moving up the spool of braid.
 However, it’s best to work towards the end of the braid to isolate the heat.
-Once the desoldering braid is brought up to soldering temperature, the flux has been fully activated, so that part will not draw more solder.
+Once the desoldering wick is brought up to soldering temperature, the flux has been fully activated, so that part will not draw more solder.
 A long strand of used braid only acts as a heat sink, slowing down your process.

 7. Avoid the #1 Rookie Mistake: Lift Up Iron and Braid at The Same Time

 This is by far the most common error committed by inexperienced operators.
 After removing solder, make sure to lift up the iron and braid at the same time.
 Otherwise, you will solder the braid to the contact and risk lifting the pad.

 8. Match Flux Type to Your Cleaning Process

 Desoldering braid is available in various flux types depending on your cleaning process and other requirements.